 Effectiveness Of Air Purifiers In Virus Removal

-Airborne viruses and ultra fine particles will pass through many lower efficiency filters and masks, the higher the filter efficiency, the higher the removal rate.
+Airborne viruses and ultrafine particles will pass through many lower efficiency filters and masks, the higher the filter efficiency, the higher the removal rate.

-- The majority of air purifiers are not medical-grade filters (H13-H14 efficiency) and contain synthetic filters with lower E11 - E12 efficiencies.
+- The majority of air purifiers are not medical-grade filters (H13/H14 efficiency) and contain synthetic filters with lower E11 - E12 efficiencies.

-- Buyer Beware: synthetic HEPA type filters using materials like polypropylene do not maintain the stated efficiency for the life of the filter, paper is the only material which maintains efficiency for the life of the filter.
+- Buyer Beware: synthetic HEPA type filters using materials like polypropylene do not maintain the stated efficiency for the life of the filter, the paper is the ONLY material which maintains efficiency for the life of the filter.
 Synthetic filters use an electrostatic charge on the filter material which assists efficiency but over time the charge is lost and so is the efficiency.

 - Some air purifiers on the market are sold as multiple appliances for heating, cooling, dehumidifying.
-These air purifiers are at risk of blowing unfiltered air due to the nature of how they operate with only a proportion of air going through the actual filter.
+These purifiers are at risk of blowing unfiltered air due to the nature of how they operate with only a proportion of air going through the actual filter.

-- Clean Air Delivery Rate (CADR) advertised by many mass produced air purifiers does not measure ultra fine particles the size of viruses.
+- Clean Air Delivery Rate (CADR) advertised by many mass-produced air purifiers does not measure ultrafine particles the size of viruses.

-Airflow: The next most important thing to be aware of after the HEPA filter
+Airflow: The Next Most Important Thing to be Aware of After the HEPA Filter

 You need to make sure the airflow discharge of the system directs clean air from one side of the room to the other effectively.
 Air purifiers which direct airflow in all directions tend to recirculate their own air at lower speeds making them less effective.

-A filter is only as good as the seal
+A Filter is Only as Good as the Seal

-When we are talking microns a pin hole gap is like the size of a truck comparatively speaking.
+When we are talking microns, a pinhole gap is like the size of a truck comparatively speaking.
 Many air purifiers do not have filters which seal properly in place and have small minute gaps around the filter perimeter where air can leak.

-What we do differently at InovaAir
+What we do Differently at InovaAir

-At InovaAir we use airtight seals on all filters which are compressed with stainless steel compression latches to prevent air bypass.
+At InovaAir, we use airtight seals on all filters which are compressed with stainless steel compression latches to prevent air bypass.

-All air purifiers we manufacture are to a commercial standard using H13 HEPA filters.
-Systems are steel and aluminium construction and powered by German made motors.
-All filters are made from steel casings and filters are leak tested with an ISO certified METONE laser particle counter
+All air purifiers we manufacture are to a commercial standard using H13 medical-grade HEPA filters.
+Our systems are steel and aluminium construction and powered by German-made motors.
+All filters are made from steel casings and filters are leak tested with an ISO certified MET ONE laser particle counter